Bright high-end apartment located in the Ternes district of Paris

 • Property in good condition and well valued

-• Need for financial mobility to purchase in the new city
+• Objective of financial mobility for a purchase in the new city

 Advantages